The NV is the public limited company in the Netherlands and the table below highlights some of its main characteristics:

 NV incorporation procedure in the Netherlands

-A civil law notary of a notarial Deed of Incorporation that contains the Articles of Association has the means of incorporating the execution of a company.
+A notarial Deed of Incorporation that contains the Articles of Association is the means through which the company is founded.

-Registration of a NV company in the Netherlands
+Registration of an NV company in the Netherlands

-Registration requires that within eight days after the incorporation of the Dutch NV some information regarding the company must be registered in the Trade Register of the Chamber of Commerce in the district where the company has its official seat.
+The requirements state that within eight days after the incorporation of the Dutch NV some information regarding the company must be registered in the Trade Register of the Chamber of Commerce in the district where the company has its official seat.
+The N.V. can conduct business during the pre-registration phase; An important issue to consider is that the individuals who act on behalf of the company before the legal entity is registered can be fully liable until the company is properly registered and the limited liability takes effect.
+One of our Dutch lawyers can give you more information on this matter.

-For further information on how to open a NV company in Netherlands, please contact our Dutch lawyersand you will receive all in-depth information you need and personalized consultancy for your specific case and requirements.
+For further information on how to open an NV company in Nethe Netherlands, please contact our Dutch lawyersand you will receive all the in-depth information you need and personalized consultancy for your specific case and requirements.

 *Click on the categories below for full list of articles